 When you arrive, a nurse or a technician will ask you to remove your clothing and put on a hospital gown.
 If you’re receiving general anesthetic or IV sedation, a nurse will insert a small plastic catheter into a vein.
 They’ll also hook you up to monitors that painlessly measure your blood pressure, breathing, and heartbeat.

 When your doctor is ready to start the procedure, they’ll ask you to lie back on an examination table as you would if you were having a Pap test.
 You’ll rest your feet in stirrups, and a sheet or blanket will cover your knees.
 Usually, one nurse is present to help the doctor and another is available to monitor your vital signs and provide support and reassurance.

 The operation will proceed as follows:

-You will be asked to remain in the facility a short time for observation.
-You will not be able to drive immediately after your D and C. Arrange for a friend or a family member to take you home.
+It’s common to feel tired and experience light cramps for a day or two after the procedure.
+You’ll remain in the facility a short time for observation.
+You won’t be able to drive immediately after the procedure.
+Arrange for a friend or family member to take you home.

 Light bleeding is common after a D and C, so you’ll probably want to wear a menstrual pad.
 Don’t use a tampon because it could cause an infection.
 You may notice cramping for a few days.
 If your doctor doesn’t prescribe pain medication, ask them which over-the-counter brand will best help with your discomfort.